Skip to main content

 6 mentions Positive Neutral Negative

-• “They have come back and added levels, fish, backgrounds, and optimized the effects, and oh man, really relaxing fun game.”
+• “They have come back and added levels, fish, backgrounds, and optimized the effects, making it a really relaxing and fun game.”

 • “With bigger tanks, they wind up overbreeding to the point of a performance hit.”